Yes, you can remove a tree in Dandenong Council without a council permit, but under certain conditions.

 Urban Forest Tree Repurposing Guidelines

-These are guidelines put in place to ensure controlled management of trees in the urban centres as well as the vegetation.
+These are guidelines put in place to ensure the controlled management of trees in the urban centres as well as the vegetation.
 These guidelines dictate a lot of things revolving around a tree’s life.

 Based on these guidelines, sometimes trees in the urban areas may be removed when seen fit to do so.
-This can be as a result of old age, managing risk, conflicting with infrastructure, paving way for development or misdemeanour.
+This can be a result of old age, managing risk, conflicting with infrastructure, paving way for development or misdemeanour.

-Repurposing is done to enable use of logs and timber for furniture.
-It also entails use of the remains as mulch to provide nutrients.
+Repurposing is done to enable the use of logs and timber for furniture.
+It also entails the use of the remains as mulch to provide nutrients.

 Electric Line Clearance Management Plan

-It is a document containing guidelines on how the council should take care of energy requirements in relation to vegetation on public areas.
+It is a document containing guidelines on how the council should take care of energy requirements in relation to vegetation in public areas.
 As a result, the plan shows the guidelines to be followed in ensuring that electric lines are not affected by trees or any other vegetation.

 Through this management plan, the Greater Dandenong Council can remove certain trees.

 Significant tree register